Paris-Orly Airport Guide (ORY)

-From Paris, take the E15 ring road that skirts the city southbound and turn on to the southbound A6 via Porte d'Orléans or Porte de Gentilly and merge onto the A106, which leads to the airport.
+From Paris, take the E15 ring road that skirts the city southbound and turn on to the southbound A6 via Porte d'Orléans or Porte de Gentilly.
+From here, merge onto the A106, which leads to the airport.
 The total drive time to the airport from central Paris is approximately 30 minutes.

 Bus:Frequent RATP (tel: 3246; www.ratp.fr) buses (number 183 and 91.10) run to various destinations in Paris, including the city limits (journey time: 60 minutes; fare: €2).

 Taxi:There are plenty of taxis connecting Paris-Orly Airport to central Paris and suburban destinations from outside the arrivals area.
 Fares range from €40 to €50 to the city centre and the journey times vary according to the destination and traffic conditions.

 There is a HSBC Bank branch in Orly West terminal.
 Both terminals have ATMs.
 Bureaux de change facilities are located in Orly South terminal.

-Free Wi-FI is available throughout the terminals.
-There are post offices in the public areas of both terminals.
+Free Wi-Fi internet access is available throughout Paris-Orly Airport.
+Additionally, there are post offices in the public areas of both terminals.